 Write a little about yourself.
 Just a paragraph will do.

-At this stage I think I'm more interested in using OKC to find new
+At this stage I think I'm more interested in finding new friends.

-friends.
-I'm into nights where we experiment to make the most
+I'm into nights where we experiment with home-made kraft dinner, do

 Otherwise I have a deep interest in writing about all things queer